malramsay64/phd-thesis/03_Glassy_Dynamics/molecular_relaxation.md

 demonstrating these describe the types of relaxations we are investigating.

-![Summary taking the ratio of each molecular relaxation quantity with its traditional counterpart.
+![Taking the ratio of each of existing relaxation quantities to the newly defined molecular relaxation quantities describes how well these quantities match.
+A perfect match is a ratio of 1.0 across the temperature range although the main aim is to have the same temperature dependence which is a horizontal line on this figure.
 ](../Projects/Dynamics/figures/ratio_comparison.svg){width=80% #fig:ratio_comparison}

 ## Heterogeneities in Molecular Relaxations {#sec:dynamic_heterogeneities}